 One of my favorite places to leave luggage, however, is at Suvarnabhumi Airport in Bangkok as their service is inexpensive and efficient and their staff is nice, with really no hassle ever given no matter what type of luggage you need to leave.

-If you too will be flying through Suvarnabhumi Airport and don’t want to have to carry heavy bags around Bangkok or elsewhere in Thailand, the easiest way to deal with them is to check them in at the Left Luggage counter and let them store them for you.
+If you too will be flying through Suvarnabhumi Airport and do not want to have to carry heavy bags around Bangkok or elsewhere in Thailand, the easiest way to deal with them is to check them in at the Left Luggage counter and let them store them for you.

 Where is the Left Luggage counter at Suvarnabhumi Airport?

-Easy to find, there are actually two ‘Left Baggage’ counters, one in arrivals and one in departures, so it’s convenient no matter which way you’re going.
+Easy to find, there are actually two ‘Left Baggage’ counters, one in arrivals and one in departures, so it is convenient no matter which way you are going.

 What is the charge to leave a bag?

-The charge for any size bag is a very reasonable 100 baht ($3.20) for the first day.
-After that, the charge is broken down into 12-hour increments of 50 baht ($1.60), meaning if you pick your bags up during the first half of a new day you will only pay 50 baht for that day.
-You do have to tell them how many days you will be leaving the bag and pay upfront for those number of days before you leave.
+The charge for any size bag is a very reasonable 100 baht for the first day.
+After that, the charge is 500 baht for 5-7 days, or 2,000 baht for 26-30 days.
+You do have to tell them how many days you will be leaving the bag, and pay upfront for those number of days before you leave.